Frequently Asked Questions

 ELA (ESL) classes cost $25 per quarter.
 If you can't pay the tuition, you may be able to get a waiver (permission not to pay).
 The waiver is valid for one quarter; then you must reapply.

-If the $25 is difficult for you to pay (for example EBT card, WIC, unemployed), please fill out our Tuition Waiver Application.
+If the $25 is difficult for you to pay (for example EBT card, WIC, unemployed), please ask you teacher or advisor for help.

 What Tests Do I Have to Take and What Happens Next?